cdlhub/it-doc/linux.md

 - `du -h <folder>` -- Display folder and sub-folder size without individual files.
 - `du -a <folder>` -- Include individual files.
+- `du --max-depth=2` -- List subdirectories and their sizes to any desired level of depth.

 Sort output by decreasing size: